Stop overpaying - start transferring money with Ogvio. Join the waitlist & grab early Rewards NOW! 🎁

 MEXC is a security-first platform and has not experienced any major incidents to date.
 Due to AML policies, it implements KYC verification processes, which makes identity verification mandatory for trading.

-The exchange stores assets in both hot and cold wallets and performs regular offsite backups for cold storage.
+The exchange stores assets in both hot and cold wallets and partners with Hacken for third-party security audits and real-time monitoring.
 This greatly reduces the possibility of your assets being stolen.

 For user security, it offers additional protection methods such as two-factor authentication (2FA) and anti-phishing code.
 While 2FA is mandatory, setting an anti-phishing code is optional.